 The Autopilot Parameters page allows checking and changing the autopilot's configuration.

-metatdata_override.json
+metatdata_override.json file

-folder in the File Browser (New in 1.4)
+in the userdata folder in the File Browser (New in 1.4)

 The Available Services page provides developer access to the underlying http server interfaces of the services upon which BlueOS is based.
 Each service is listed with